Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 “IT is a strategic enabler for the business.
 The reality of on-premise infrastructure includes high upfront capital costs, expensive maintenance, and overprovisioning trap.
 The core issue is a rigid infrastructure that cannot adapt quickly to changing project demands.”

-ESTECO VOLTA digital engineering platform evolution: move to cloud-native
+ESTECO VOLTA digital engineering platform evolution: a cloud-native solution

 To address the challenges of data volume and compute bottlenecks, we recognized that our own technology had to become as flexible as the design processes it supports.
 And that's why we undertook this fundamental evolution of our technology stack, re-engineering our VOLTA digital engineering platform from a single monolithic application into a collection of independent containerized services.